PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/programming/page-variables-and-methods/+page.md

 Button.onClick(p.setNameToBob)
 ```

-And the following is incorrect:
+And the following is wrong:

 ```js
 Button.onClick(p.setNameToBob())